 Teeth are Alive

 Dog’s teeth are living tissue, just like our own set of chompers.
-Each tooth has parts to it – the actual tooth is the core (called pulp) that is covered by bone, which is covered by a layer of dentine, and finally a layer of enamel.
+Each tooth has several parts to it – the actual tooth is the core (called pulp) that is covered by bone, which is covered by a layer of dentine, and finally a layer of enamel.
 The pulp is what supplies nerves and blood vessels to the tooth to help keep them healthy.

 Because teeth are alive, damage or tooth decay can lead to serious pain.
 That’s why dental health is such an important topic.
 Luckily, aside from regular brushing, there are many ways to keep your dog’s teeth healthy and strong.
 Water additives offer plaque-busting protection every single time your dog drinks from his bowl.
 Edible dental chews contain ingredients designed to clean and care for teeth, and oral sprays not only prevent plaque, but freshen breath, too!

 Dogs have 42 teeth as adults!

 In puppyhood, dogs only have 28 teeth (also known as “milk teeth”).
 But, eventually their permanent teeth come in for a total of 42 (twenty on the upper jaw, twenty-two on the bottom jaw).
 By the time the adult teeth come in, your dog will have lost all of his puppy teeth.
 Most dogs are finished teething around six months old.
 You can help your puppy bring in his adult teeth by providing plenty of puppy chews to help offset the pain of bringing these new teeth in (just like we do with infants).

 - Incisors: These are the small teeth in your dog’s jaw.
 They are used for scraping flesh from bones in the wild and for picking up items (like their favorite chew toys).
 Your dog has 12 incisors (6 on top, 6 on bottom).